nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 * dc:lastContributor
 * dc:contributors

-This means you have to be administrator to edit these properties.
+This means that you have to be administrator to edit these properties.
 In tests, you can do the following:
 ```
 Framework.doPrivileged(() -> doc.setPropertyValue("dc:creator", "john"));
 ```

 or:
 ```
 CoreInstance.doPrivileged("default", session -> {